Social media accounts after death

 • You're concerned about your privacy and online reputation after death

-• You want to ensure a family member or trusted person can access your accounts in an emergency
+• People sometimes wish to ensure a family member or trusted person can access their accounts in an emergency.

-Without planning, your loved ones may face significant challenges.
-They may spend months trying to locate accounts, face barriers when attempting to access them, or be unable to retrieve important files or communications.
+In the absence of planning, loved ones may encounter various challenges, depending on the circumstances.
+Families may spend months trying to locate accounts, face barriers when attempting to access them, or be unable to retrieve important files or communications.
 In some cases, disputes can arise between family members about how accounts should be handled, or platforms may lock accounts indefinitely without clear instructions from you.
 The probate process itself can be delayed if digital assets are unclear or difficult to locate.

 What to consider